The online application for September 2014 is now closed.

-The Department's 12 permanent faculty have a diversity of research interests and practices, maintaining profiles in both the professional and scholarly theatre communities.
+The Division's 10 permanent faculty have a diversity of research interests and practices, maintaining profiles in both the professional and scholarly theatre communities.
 MFA students select to study in one of four specializations: Directing, Design/Technical, Theatre Studies and Playwriting.
 Each program offers a great deal of flexibility, opportunity and contact with faculty members.
-The Department maintains a full production schedule through the skilled technical and teaching contributions of 5 full-time professional staff.
-Facilities include access to 3 theatre spaces, full costume, properties and scene shops and the Integrated Media Lab.
-All MFA students have office space in the Department and access to computer facilities.
+The Division maintains a full production schedule through the skilled technical and teaching contributions of 5 full-time professional staff.
+Facilities include access to 3 theatre spaces, full costume, properties and scene shops and the Integrated Arts Media Lab.
+All MFA students have office space in the School and access to computer facilities.

 Links to other relevant information:

-In addition to Faculties of Graduate Studies and Arts requirements, the Department requires:
+In addition to Faculties of Graduate Studies and Arts requirements, the Division requires:

 a) A baccalaureate degree that has clearly included a major emphasis in the study of drama with study at the undergraduate level in the proposed area of specialization.
 Deficiencies of background may be corrected during a year of study as a qualifying student.